ascend the wall

 the Elevator components

-Ian Cleary (VP Innovation) explains the design of simulating the moving elevator and environmental elements.
+Ian Cleary (VP Innovation), my partner on this project, explained the design of simulating the moving elevator and environmental elements to press outlets like Wired.

 To be part of a project that received such a large amount of publicity was a ride in and of itself.
 The success was large enough to influence HBO’s future VR endeavors in building out worlds of their properties.